techandsoftware/teletext/README.md

 # Licensing

-The project is licensed under GNU Affero General Public License 3 ([AGPL-3.0-only](https://www.gnu.org/licenses/agpl-3.0.en.html)), or under a commercial software license.
-For commercial enquiries, contact <techandsoftwareltd@outlook.com>.
-The text of the licenses is in the `LICENSES` directory.
+The project is licensed under GNU Affero General Public License 3 ([AGPL-3.0-only](https://www.gnu.org/licenses/agpl-3.0.en.html).
+For commercial support and integration enquiries, contact <techandsoftwareltd@outlook.com>.

 The fonts supplied in the `demo/fonts` directory have their own licenses.
 See the `*.license` files in that directory.